2023-04-19 05:28:31

 Nine stars in only one constellation, it had an Arabic name of origin, and you can notice that in all the constellations, but let us now move on to an ancient Arab heritage tale that was present in 10 other stars with the clear name.
 The story says that one of the desert princes named Saad decided to travel with the gathering of his men during the winter, and before traveling, his father advised him to slaughter his camel if the cold wind blows.

 After the hero of the story traveled halfway, the weather changed suddenly and became very cold, and rain and snow fell abundantly.
 Here, Saad implemented his father’s advice and slaughtered the camel and took refuge in its bowels, hence the name “Saad the Slaughterer.”
 Days later, Saad felt hungry and had no choice but to He ate camel meat, and thus became “Saad Balaa”.
 After the cold and rain ended and the sun shone, Saad rejoiced and celebrated his survival, becoming “Saad Al-Saud”.
-Saad made a coat out of the camel’s hair and took the remaining meat in his sleeve, fearing that the cold would come again.
+Saad made a coat out of the camel’s hair and took the remaining meat in his sleeve, fearing that the cold would come once more.
 He was called “Saad Al-Khabaya”.

 The story of “Saad” includes astronomical and climatic knowledge.
 As it passes in 50 consecutive days, starting from February and reaching March, which is a period in which the weather changes from winter to spring, and is characterized by weather fluctuations, so the weather is hot and sometimes it is cold, and the Arabs in the past used to hedge for that period, so they did not lighten their clothes and did not go out to travel except While rarely.

-The Arabs divided the year into 28 climatic seasons, each of which passes in about 13 days, and each of them has a specific climatic circumstance, and accordingly this affects people’s clothing, food, cultivation, and movements in the desert in the past, and because the stars change every year with the change of seasons, people have linked the climatic conditions And a specific group of stars, and the stars of Saudization were present in several places in the contemporary night sky, including the four Saudizations related to the story of Saad in the constellations of Capricorn and Aquarius.
+The Arabs divided the year into 28 climatic seasons, each of which passes in regarding 13 days, and each of them has a specific climatic circumstance, and accordingly this affects people’s clothing, food, cultivation, and movements in the desert in the past, and because the stars change every year with the change of seasons, people have linked the climatic conditions And a specific group of stars, and the stars of Saudization were present in several places in the contemporary night sky, including the four Saudizations related to the story of Saad in the constellations of Capricorn and Aquarius.

 Image of the constellation Aquarius in the Fixed Planets Picture Book